ArkEcosystemArchive/docs-legacy/docs/guidebook/core/transaction-lifecycle.md

 Before interacting with Ark Core internals in any way, all requests are first validated by the API endpoint schema.
 Each endpoint schema defines the structure that requests to that endpoint should conform to.
 All Client SDKs create API requests to conform to this standard, so following the SDK guidelines will typically result in your transaction passing validation.

 Notably, no blockchain-level validation occurs at this earliest stage in the transaction lifecycle.
-Request validation simply ensures that your POST request can be understood by the network, not that the data it contains represents a valid transaction.
+Request validation ensures that your POST request can be understood by the network, not that the data it contains represents a valid transaction.
 This task falls to the next class to handle transaction requests: the TransactionGuard.

 ## Add to Transaction Guard